PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning: Experiments

 We first conduct open-set experiments on point cloud semantic segmentation, where the model intends to compute the unknown-class scores $\mathcal{X}$ for all testing points.
-Here, we test our approaches using three popular backbones: the classical PointNet/PointNet++~\cite{qi2017pointnet,qi2017pointnet++}, and the advanced PointTransformer~\cite{zhao2021point}.
+Here, we test our approaches using three popular backbones: the classical PointNet~\cite{qi2017pointnet}, PointNet++~\cite{qi2017pointnet++}, and the advanced PointTransformers~\cite{zhao2021point, wu2024point}.

-For most cases in Tab.~\ref{table:seg1}, we observe that the UPS module clearly outperforms the MSP and MaxLogits baselines since the points simulated by the UPS contribute to modeling the unknown point sets during training.
-Furthermore, the designed UPE module also boosts the open-set metrics by a large margin.
-For instance, on the `Manual-10-3' split with PointNet, UPS+MSP, and UPS+MaxLogits outperform basic MSP and MaxLogits by 3.6\% and 7.0\%, respectively; while a full PointCaM (UPS+UPE) mechanism achieves the best performance of 82.8\%.
+For most cases in Tab.~\ref{table:seg1}, we observe that the UPS module clearly outperforms the MSP and MaxLogits baselines, as the points simulated by the UPS contribute to modeling the unknown point sets during training.
+Furthermore, the designed UPE module also significantly improves the open-set metrics.
+For instance, on the ``Manual-10-3'' split with PointNet, UPS+MSP and UPS+MaxLogits outperform basic MSP and MaxLogits by $3.6$\% and $7.0$\%, respectively, while a full PointCaM (UPS+UPE) mechanism achieves the best performance of $82.8$\%.
 When testing with PointTransformer, our PointCaM shows significant advantages over the basic MSP/MaxLogits and their incorporation with UPS.
-For example, on the `Manual-10-3' of S3DIS\textit{-Split}, we see PointCaM (UPS+UPE)'s $\sim$18\% and $\sim$12\% of AUROC improvements over MSP and UPS+MSP.
-Surprisingly, we notice that the network's closed-set accuracies (mIoU) are simultaneously increased from 66.5/59.7\% to 67.1\%/61.6\% with the help of the PointCaM. {MLUC \cite{cen2021open} outperforms MSP and MaxLogits with PointNet or PointNet++, but it achieves limited performance improvements using PointTransformer.}
+For example, on the ``Manual-10-3'' of S3DIS\textit{-Split}, we see PointCaM (UPS+UPE)'s $\sim18$\% and $\sim12$\% of AUROC improvements over MSP and UPS+MSP.
+Surprisingly, we notice that the network's closed-set accuracies (mIoU) increase from $66.5$/$59.7$\% to $67.1$\%/$61.6$\% with the help of the PointCaM.
+MLUC~\cite{cen2021open} outperforms MSP and MaxLogits with PointNet or PointNet++, but it achieves limited performance improvements using PointTransformer.